syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/editor-template.md

+### How to close the editor window manually

+You can close the editor window by using `closeEditor` public method.
+The following code example demonstrates the how to close editor window manually.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/editor-template/close/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/editor-template/close-editor/data.cs %}
+{% endhighlight %}
+{% endtabs %}

+### How to open the quick info popup manually

+You can open the quick info popup in scheduler by using the `openQuickInfoPopup` public method.
+To open the cell quick info popup, you can pass the cell data as an argument to the method.
+To open the event quick info popup, you should pass the event data object as an argument to the method.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/editor-template/open-quickinfo-popup/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/editor-template/open-quickinfo-popup/data.cs %}
+{% endhighlight %}
+{% endtabs %}

+### How to close the quick info popup manually

+You can close the quick info popup in scheduler by using the `closeQuickInfoPopup` public method.
+The following code example demonstrates the how to close quick info popup manually.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/editor-template/close-quickinfo-popup/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/editor-template/close-quickinfo-popup/data.cs %}
+{% endhighlight %}
+{% endtabs %}

 > You can refer to our [ASP.NET Core Scheduler](https://www.syncfusion.com/aspnet-core-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET Core Scheduler example](https://ej2.syncfusion.com/aspnetcore/Schedule/Overview#/material) to knows how to present and manipulate data.